 Following the event, we had a feedback meeting with some of the Over 50s dance class members who participated in the Tea Dance.
 You can listen to their thoughts and suggestions for the next Tea Dance – lots of good ideas!

-On Wednesday 5th October Isabella Dance and the Seaboard Over 60s hosted a Tea Dance Extravaganza at the Seaboard Hall, Balintore.
-The event had a ‘Puttin’ on the Ritz’ theme with a dressing up box full of fabulous sequins, top hats and feather boas to get everyone in the mood.
+The second event was co=hosted by Isabella Dance and the Seaboard Over 60, who suggested a ‘Puttin’ on the Ritz’ theme with a dressing up box full of fabulous sequins, top hats and feather boas to get everyone in the mood.
 It was definitely a hit!

 The event kicked off with live music from Nicky Murray and Chloe Rodgers, playing a mix of Scottish Traditional Music, while everyone enjoyed a delicious afternoon tea served by volunteers from the Royal Voluntary Service.
 This was followed up by a seated dance demo led by Julia from Isabella Dance.
 Everyone had the chance to dance – joining in at their tables with a variety of easy exercises designed to loosen the joints and get the circulation going.
 It was a great opportunity to share what goes on at the Over 50s dance class and current participants took to the floor to demonstrate some of the routines that they have learned in class.
 And as well as live music and dance we also had some wonderful live singing by Rae Jack who brought a little bit of ‘Chicago’ to Balintore.